Genetics of Eukaryotic Microorganisms

 Fruiting-body development in filamentous ascomycetes is a complex cellular differentiation process that requires special environmental conditions and is controlled by many developmentally regulated genes.
 We are interested in the genes regulating this development process.
 We use the homothallic (self-fertile) ascomycete Sordaria macrospora as a model organism.
 Since S. macrospora is able to complete the sexual cycle without a mating partner, recessive mutations affecting fruiting body development are directly visible.
 Numerous mutants which are blocked at various stages of fruiting-body development have been generated and molecular genetic procedures have been applied to isolate genes involved in fruiting-body. more...

 Cellular communication processes within a fungal colony or in host-pathogen interactions are crucial to allow adequate development or host infection.
-We use the hemibiotrophic maize pathogen Colletotrichum graminicola to study both communication types with special emphasis on redox signaling.
-Reactive oxygen species-generating NADPH oxidases are crucial for communication-related processes like germling fusion, sexual development, chemotropic growth to host plant signals, and infection.
-Despite this central role, hardly any information is available about their target structures and pathways.
-We are seeking to fill this gap applying genetic, biochemical, bioanalytical, and microscopy techniques combined with recent advancements from the redox-signaling field. more...
+We use the hemibiotrophic maize pathogen Colletotrichum graminicola to study both communication types with special emphasis on germling fusion, sexual development, chemotropic growth to host plant signals, and plant infection.
+Seeking for the identification of signals, receptors and downstream pathways, we apply genetic, biochemical, bioanalytical, and microscopy techniques.
+Based on these findings, we also evaluate communication factors for their probable use in biotechnological applications. more...